-PAB Response: The PAB continues to functions as an autonomous, decision-making body with its own set of laws and regulations.
+PAB Response: The PAB continues to function as an autonomous, decision-making body with its own set of laws and regulations.
 Currently the PAB maintains the oversight and processing of all its licensing and probation monitoring functions.
-By eliminating its shared-services agreement with the MBC, the PAB will assume its enforcement functions-complaint processing and discipline workload in-house, which will allow the PAB to have total span of control and accountability over all of its enforcement processes.
-With the approval of the additional staff through the Budget Change Proposal, PAB now has its own dedicated enforcement matters but also responsible for other Allied Health professionals.
+By eliminating its shared-services agreement with the MBC, the PAB will assume its enforcement functions-complaint processing and discipline workload inhouse, which will allow the PAB to have total span of control and accountability over all of its enforcement processes.
+With the approval of the additional staff through the Budget Change Proposal, PAB now has its own dedicated enforcement staff to process complaints instead of utilizing

+MBC staff.
+MBC not only processes its own enforcement matters but also responsible for other Allied Health professionals.
 It is critical that the PAB has its own enforcement staff solely dedicated to adequately and effectively carry out its enforcement mandates by utilizing best enforcement practices.
 The PAB feels it can better prioritize its own workload and ultimately provide a higher quality of complaint and discipline processes while utilizing program specific institutional knowledge.
 PAB plans to continue to work with the MBC to transition the enforcement workload.